10 Types of Tradescantia Plant Varieties with Names and Pictures

 9. Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla)

-Tradescantia chrysophylla also called Baby Bunny Bellies Tradescantia or Speedy Jenny Baby Bellies is one of the most popular trailing plants and bears fuzzy foliage which feels like the under belly of a baby bunny.
-It is among the best plants for the home.
+Tradescantia chrysophylla also called Baby Bunny Bellies Tradescantia or Speedy Jenny Baby Bellies is one of the best plants for the home on account of its fuzzy foliage which feels like the under belly of a baby bunny.

-The velvety green leaves in Baby Bunny Bellies Tradescantia have soft purply undersides.
-The plant is perfect for a hanging basket as it grows to a height of 6-8 inches and can trail upto 2 ft wide.
+The velvety green leaves in Speedy Jenny Baby Bellies have soft purply undersides.
+The plant is perfect for a hanging basket as it grows to a height of 6-8 inches and can trail upto 2 feet wide.

-Baby Bunny Bellies flourishes in bright, indirect light (dappled light), average warmth of 18-240C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with regular feeding during the growing season.
+Baby Bunny Bellies Tradescantia flourishes in bright indirect light (dappled light), warmth of 18-240C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with regular feeding in the growing season.

 Check out our guide on how to grow and care for Tradescantia chrysophylla